Satyendra04-tech/My-SQL-LIKE-and-ALIKE-Funtions/README.md

 ORDER BY last_name;
 ```

-## That's it for the ORDER BY functions, see you in the next chapter !!
+## That's it for the LIKE and ILIKE functions, see you in the next chapter !!